 f you’d like to visit Bucharest, check our city tours on www.uncover-romania-tours.com

-If you’re not in a hurry to judge a book by its cover, you’ll find a great destination with plenty to do and see and new experiences to live.
+If you’re not in a hurry to judge a book by its cover, you’ll find a great destination with plenty to do and see, more interesting than you imagined at first.

-From centuries-old churches to monumental landmarks before the First World War, from modernist constructions to communist architecture, Bucharest has maybe more contrasts than any other European capital.
+From centuries-old churches to monumental landmarks built before WW1, from modernist constructions to communist architecture, Bucharest has maybe more contrasts than any other European capital.

-The city’s architecture is the best witness of its history, and you’ll easily find yourself visiting monuments built during the royal time and the World Record Palace of the Parliament in the same day while taking photos of Art Nouveau facades along the way.
+The city’s architecture is the best witness of its history.
+You’ll easily find yourself visiting monuments from la Belle Epoque and the communist World Record Palace of the Parliament on the same day while taking photos of Art Nouveau facades along the way.

 If you’re annoyed by all the crowds from major European destinations like Rome or Paris, we have good news.
 Bucharest only recently made it on the tourist radar, and, for now, it’s still in the off the beaten track phase.
 Although there are more tourists than in the past years, the city is not suffocated by long queues.
 At least not for a few more years.

-The only places were you should book your visit in advance are the Palace of the Parliament, the Palace of Cotroceni and the former residence of the Ceausescu family, Primaverii Palace.
+The only places you should book your visit in advance are the Palace of the Parliament, the Palace of Cotroceni, and Primaverii Palace.

 Few people think of Bucharest as a family-friendly destination, but if you’re traveling with your little ones, you’ll have plenty of things to do even if it doesn’t seem like it at first.
 Around the capital, there are adventure parks plus farms where children can learn more about animals and nature.

-Inside the city, you’ll discover large parks with amusement areas for kids, Herastrau and Tineretului are excellent options, and even cool museums for children like the Natural History Museum.
+In the city, you’ll discover large parks with amusement areas for kids, Herastrau and Tineretului, and even cool museums for children like the Natural History Museum.

 If you’d like to avoid driving, you should know that in Bucharest it’s easier to walk from one attraction to the other as almost all of them are located a few minutes from the main subway stations.
 The subway is the best alternative for public transportation, but otherwise, our advice is to walk as much as possible.
-This way you’ll see most of the local attractions and have a more local experience.
+The city’s charm is best discovered on foot.

 Locals really know how to party in Bucharest.
-There are many clubs for all tastes, usually opened until early morning, and a lot of parties taking place every day.
-If you came for a party, you’re definitely in the right place.
+There are many clubs for all tastes, usually opened until early morning.
+If you came to party, you’re definitely in the right place.

 For a carefree time, you can choose one of our private one day tours from Bucharest.

-Last but definitely not least, Bucharest is the best departing location for visiting Romania, whether you’re driving or flying to major cities like Cluj-Napoca, Timisoara or Iasi.
+Last but definitely not least, Bucharest is the best location to start visiting Romania, whether you’re driving or flying to major cities like Cluj-Napoca, Timisoara, or Iasi.

-These are our top 10 reasons to visit Bucharest on your next vacation, but for sure the list is longer.
+These are our top 10 reasons to visit Bucharest on your next vacation.
 We hope you’ll have a great time uncovering Romania’s capital and its crazy mix of attractions that make it one of the most interesting and authentic city destinations in Europe.

-Don’t forget to book your accommodation in time to be sure you get the best deals.
+Don’t forget to book your accommodation in time to get the best deals.
 You can find below a hand-picked selection of our favorite places to stay in Bucharest.

-If you prefer the hotel experience right in the heart of historical Bucharest, our top of the list recommendations are Hilton Garden Inn Bucharest, Mansion Boutique Hotel, Grand Boutique Hotel, Grand Hotel Continental, Epoque Hotel, Cismigiu Hotel, all splendid buildings from the glory days of Bucharest.
+If you prefer the hotel experience right in the heart of historical Bucharest, our recommendations are Hilton Garden Inn Bucharest, Mansion Boutique Hotel, Grand Boutique Hotel, Grand Hotel Continental, Epoque Hotel, Cismigiu Hotel, all splendid buildings from the glory days of Bucharest.

 Booking an apartment is also a popular and more budget-friendly option in Bucharest.
 While there are hundreds of choices, we can help narrow down your list to the best.
 Our suggestions are Vila Cotroceni Boutique Apartments, University Central by Orchid Garden, Bucharest Residence, Diana’s Flat Bucharest, Cismigiu Orchid Garden, Studio Old Town, Elysium.